 Dr. DiNiro trained as a molecular biologist and earned his PhD in his home country of Italy.
 He has since worked in the biotechnology and immunology fields in Oslo, Norway, and in the United States at Yale University.
 Roberto joins the Brody group as lab manager, with the goal of providing logistic support to all the activities in the lab.
 Outside of science, Roberto loves everything outdoors.

-Jen is a first year PBMS student from Vermont who studied Biochemistry at St. Lawrence University in Upstate New York before working as a research technician at the University of Pennsylvania in Philadelphia.
+Jen is a PhD candidate in PBMS from Vermont who studied Biochemistry at St. Lawrence University in Upstate New York before working as a research technician at the University of Pennsylvania in Philadelphia.
 She is now studying the role of PDAC-derived extracellular vesicles in the tumor microenvironment.
 Specifically, the role of HuR in the production and stromal response to PDAC-derived extracellular vesicles.
 In addition to her research, she embraces her roots in Vermont by cooking with maple syrup, hiking and skiing.